scalameta/munit/docs/tests.md

 tests that return uncompleted `Future[T]` values will fail.

 MUnit has special handling for `scala.concurrent.Future[T]` since it is available in the standard library.
-Override `munitTestValue` to add custom handling for other asynchronous types.
+Override `munitRunTest` to add custom handling for other asynchronous types.

 For example, imagine that you have a `LazyFuture[T]` data type that is a lazy